Peter1613/w16d2/README.md

+12/20/2023 - As of today, Wednesday, still working on error message: "Not Found The requested URL was not found on the server.
+If you entered the URL manually please check your spelling and try again."

 These are the instructions provided to me for w16d2 after class exercise Building a RESTful API for Task Management

 Estimated completion time: 75 minutes